OpenBB-finance/OpenBB/website/content/terminal/guides/basics/index.md

 <a target="_blank" href="https://user-images.githubusercontent.com/46355364/169503345-a9409637-dc7a-4193-9c87-38b1b6ee1a08.png"><img src="https://user-images.githubusercontent.com/46355364/169503345-a9409637-dc7a-4193-9c87-38b1b6ee1a08.png" alt="Amazon Candle Chart" width="800"/></a>

-As mentioned in the <a href="#explanation-of-menus">Explanation of Menus</a>, some information also transfers over to other menus and this includes the loaded market data from <a href="terminal/stocks/load" target="_blank" rel="noreferrer noopener">load</a>.
+As mentioned in the <a href="#explanation-of-menus">Explanation of Menus</a>, some information also transfers over to other menus and this includes the loaded market data from <a href="/terminal/stocks/load" target="_blank" rel="noreferrer noopener">load</a>.
 So, if you would visit the `ta` menu (which stands for <a href="https://www.investopedia.com/terms/t/technicalanalysis.asp" target="_blank" rel="noreferrer noopener">Technical Analysis</a>) you will see that, by running any command, the selected period above is depicted again.
 Return to the Stocks menu again by using `q` and use it again to return to the home screen which can be shown with `?`.

 ### Defining your own source of data

 The OpenBB Terminal is built on a lot of different data sources.
-The example above for example collects data from Yahoo Finance.
+The example above collects data from Yahoo Finance.
 This could be undesirable and therefore we allow for a variety of different data sources.
 Think of Polygon, IEX Cloud, Alpha Vantage and Binance to name a few.

 Some of these sources require you to set an API Key to connect with their data.
-You can find more information about setting these keys in the terminal [here](/terminal/guides/advanced/keys).
+You can find more information about setting these keys in the OpenBB Terminal [here](/terminal/guides/advanced/api-keys).

 It is also possible to use your own datastreams.
 It could be that you have a dataset in Microsoft Excel or similar that you would like to import for usage within any of our functionalities.
 In that case, have a look [here](/terminal/guides/advanced/data).